trivedia4/ChefsHat-RL-SparseReward-16567553/README.md

 Two experimental variants were implemented:

 * **Variant 2:** Learning under sparse and delayed reward conditions using REINFORCE.
-* **Variant 6:** Generative AI augmentation using Behaviour Cloning from high-performing trajectories.

 The aim is to analyse learning performance, stability, and effectiveness of generative policy priors compared to a random baseline.